explosion/prodigy-openai-recipes/README.md

 <a href="https://explosion.ai"><img src="https://explosion.ai/assets/img/logo.svg" width="125" height="125" align="right" /></a>

+## Archival notice

+The recipes in this repository have since moved to [Prodigy](https://prodi.gy/) and are being maintained there.
+You can learn more by checking out the [large language models section](https://prodi.gy/docs/large-language-models) on the docs.

 # Prodigy OpenAI recipes

 This repository contains example code on how to combine **zero- and few-shot learning